 (This post is Part 1 of the series Experiencing Jesus Opens the Bible.
-The other posts in the series are Introduction, Part 2 – The Word of the Lord Appeared, and Part 3 – A Low Whisper, and Part 4 – Seeing Jesus.)
+The other posts in the series are Introduction, Part 2 – The Word of the Lord Appeared, and Part 3 – A Low Whisper, Part 4 – Seeing Jesus, and Part 5 – Knowing His Resurrection.)

 In the introduction to this series, I noted that we come to the Bible with presuppositions about God.
 Typically, as we study the Bible, those presuppositions about God – no matter if they are right or wrong – are confirmed.
 However, when we truly experience the life of Jesus Christ, our presuppositions about God are challenged, overturned, changed.
 Then, when we go the Bible, we see this new perspective of God confirmed.